-For the past four years, Samsø has delivered a pearl of a festival in week 30.
+For the past nine years, Samsø has delivered a pearl of a festival in week 30.
 It is small, intimate and homely, yet manages to put Samsø on the map when it comes to presenting a music programme of international standard.

 One for all

 The seed of the festival was sown when the two childhood friends Rolf Thofte and Mikkel Drejer Bertelsen met each other practising fencing in the ‘Rat hole’ (then the local gymnasium).
 The ‘Rat hole’ was characterised by the brown veneers on all vertical surfaces and, regardless of the season, was so cold that you lost the feeling in your feet.
 But it was also characterised by the coach’s warm heart and a dedication typical of the spirit of local Danish clubs at its best.